 At the same time, average support for shareholder proposals dropped from 31% in 2022 to 23% in 2023, falling in every category: governance, executive compensation, environmental, social, and human capital management (HCM).
 The decline reflected major institutional investors taking a more case-by-case approach to shareholder proposals; companies having stepped up their ESG efforts and disclosures; and a decline in the quality of many shareholder proposals that are unrelated to the company’s business or overly prescriptive.

 “Despite the decline in support for shareholder proposals in the 2023 proxy season, companies must prepare for more politically motivated proposals next year as the country heads into federal elections.
-Proponents will likely submit proposals on hot-button social and environmental topics, even if they are unlikely to receive broad support,” said Merel Spierings, author of the report and Senior Researcher at The Conference Board ESG Center.
+Proponents will likely submit proposals on hot-button social and environmental topics, even if they are unlikely to receive broad support,” said Merel Spierings, author of the report and Senior Researcher at The Conference Board Governance & Sustainability Center.

 In addition to recapping the highlights of the 2023 proxy season, The Conference Board report provides guidance on how companies can approach offseason engagement with investors and prepare for the 2024 proxy season.